 The GLBA (Gramm–Leach–Bliley Act) is vague in its timeframe enforcement, mandating that organizations notify customers of a security breach “as soon as possible.”

 Likewise, the SEC (Securities and Exchange Commission) is also unclear in its notification requirements, saying that publicly traded US companies must deliver “timely, comprehensive, and accurate information about risks and events that a reasonable investor would consider important to an investment decision.”

 It’s not only regulators that you need to disclose data breaches to; you should also inform anyone affected by the incident.

-Many organizations often use the opportunity to provide free credit monitoring services to affected individuals to help them manage the risks associated with the data breach and try to restore their reputation as an organization that cares about data protection.
+Many organizations often use the notification as an opportunity to provide free credit monitoring services to affected individuals to help them manage the risks associated with the data breach and try to protect their reputation.

 However, there’s a key difference between notifying regulators and affected individuals.
 Whereas you always want to notify regulators as soon as possible to let them know you’re aware of the incident and have taken steps to mitigate the problem, such a prompt response to customers might be counterproductive.

 That’s because new details may well come to light as you continue to investigate.
 Perhaps the incident was less or more extensive than you initially thought, or perhaps you’ve learned that the breach wasn’t caused by what you initially thought it was.